 Twenty years ago, call centers relied almost solely on stand-alone software installations that required an on-site computer to host the call center software.
 This computer could experience glitches, bugs, and associated downtime without any warning, often resulting in call agents sitting around being paid to wait while the host computer was rebooted and operations could resume.

-Thankfully, the advent of the internet has made it so that complicated, multi-functional software can actually run on a computer that isn’t located on-site at the call center.
+Thankfully, the advent of the internet has made it so that complicated, multi-functional software can run on a computer that isn’t located on-site at the call center.
 This form of distributed computing—often referred to as Cloud Computing—completely removes any operational liability from the software buyer.

 Because cloud-based software is managed and maintained at a secure, dedicated off-site location, downtime is minimized and productivity is optimized.